acl-org/emnlp-2022/_pages/program/program.md

 Please refer to the [Conference blog post](/blog/) for more details information.
 Time Zone: GST (GMT+4)

+A handbook will be handed out to all in-person participants.
+It can also be downloaded [here](https://drive.google.com/file/d/1OlPv6QBeo62VVTughj2jkiLeyHd1WnUt/view?usp=sharing).

 ## __Wed, Dec 7__
 __Workshops__: 9:00 - 6:30
 __Tutorials__: 9:00 - 5:30